tldr-pages/tldr/pages/common/pulumi-destroy.md

 `pulumi destroy --exclude-protected`

-- Remove the stack and its config file after all resources in the stack are deleted:
+- Remove the stack and its configuration file after all resources in the stack are deleted:

 `pulumi destroy --remove`